- August 1, 2015

 For starters, the mercury in fillings is far harder than your teeth.
 Do you know what that means to the tooth surrounding your filling?
 That means that it distributes forces in a completely different manner from the natural tooth surrounding it.
 This can lead to micro-fractures that can become contaminated with bacteria, leading to further tooth decay or a weakening of the entire tooth!

 It’s always best to keep natural tooth in your mouth since it’s stronger, better at distributing forces, and if taken care of will last you forever!
-We always want to preserve your teeth, which is why we’ve changed the materials we use for our fillings: we now offer Voco dental composite!
+We always want to preserve your teeth, which is why we’ve changed the materials we use for our fillings.
+We are now removing silver fillings and replacing them with the latest technology of Voco dental composite!

 Tooth-Colored Fillings: An Advantage!